lujji/AVR-Terminal-Bootloader/README.md

 ### Limitations

 *   No EEPROM support
-*   Hex address in skipped.
-Bootloader assumes that hex file has sequential addressing starting from 0x0000 (which is what your toolchain would produce anyway).
+*   Hex address is ignored.
+Bootloader assumes that hex file has sequential addressing starting from 0x0000 (which is what your toolchain would produce anyway)
-*   No consistency check.
-Although CRC for each packet is checked, there is no feature to determine if the complete firmware was written properly.
+*   Firmware consistency is not checked during boot